Artillery preserved on the island of St. Lucia

 Author photo of No. 4 of four on the grounds of Sandals La Toc.

-A heavily corroded Cast Iron possibly 12-pounder Smoothbore Muzzleloading Gun, King George 3 cypher, mounted on a stone cairn at the entrance to Morne Coubaril Historical Adventure Park.
+A heavily corroded Cast Iron possibly 12-pounder Smoothbore Muzzleloading Gun, King George 3 cypher, mounted on a stone cairn, stands at the entrance to the Morne Coubaril Historical Adventure Park.

-A heavily corroded Blomefield Cast Iron possibly 24-pounder Smoothbore Muzzleloading Gun, King George 3 cypher, unmounted, on Pigeon Island.
-This cannon faces Rodney Bay from the ruins of Fort Rodney on Pigeon Island, Saint Lucia.
-No. 1 of 2.
+A heavily corroded Blomefield Cast Iron 24-pounder Smoothbore Muzzleloading Gun, King George 3 cypher, unmounted, rests on a corner of the ramparts of Fort Rodney on Pigeon Island, facing Rodney Bay, Saint Lucia.
+No. 1 of 3.

 History of Saint Lucia